Check your residency status

 - If you have not attended SPC in three or more terms, you will need to provide two documents from the residency document list.

 - If you have attended SPC and paid out-of-state fees one or more terms within the last year, you will be required to provide a minimum of three documents from the residency document list.
-At least one of the documents must be from Tier 1.
+At least one of the documents must be a Primary document.
 No single piece of documentation is considered conclusive and some documents are more persuasive than others.
 The absence of contradictory information (for example, legal ties to another state) will be considered when making determinations of residency reclassification.

 - Submit a Residency Affidavit with supporting documents to the admissions/registration office on your campus before the first day of classes to qualify for the lowest tuition rate.
 If documents are submitted after the deadline for the current term, the earliest your status can be updated is the next term.
 The form and documents can also be faxed to 727-341-7143.
 Please use our FAX cover sheet and be sure that your name and student ID# are included on every page faxed.

 The admissions and registration staff at your home campus will assist you with submitting the required documentation to prove residency for tuition purposes.
 However, all documentation must be submitted before the first day of the term in order to be considered for that term.

 After the deadline for submitting required residency documents has passed, the earliest you will be considered for reclassification is the subsequent term.